-When you’re out and about, it’s important to take some sensible precautions to stay safe.
+When you’re out and about, you may want to take some precautions to help you stay safe.

 - Make travel plans in advance and let your family or friends know when and where you’re going.

 - Stick to busy, well-lit areas and keep close to a group if you feel unsafe.

 - Book a licensed cab in advance or hail a black cab (Hackney Carriage) from the street.
 Only black cabs can be hailed from the street so don’t try to hail a minicab without booking it in advance – and never accept a lift from a stranger.